Interview Query

 Looking at data science interview data over the past two years - we’re also seeing a slowdown across the board.

 Interview data is usually a smaller sample of the larger market but more representative of actual economic conditions.
-Many companies will post jobs just make it seem like they’re hiring while actual applications are not being considered or in a hiring freeze.
+Many companies will post jobs just to make it seem like they’re hiring while actual applications are not being considered or in a hiring freeze.

 Now that there’s a slowdown in hiring across Big Tech, we’re seeing the data science role affected by the sheer proportion that Big Tech constituted across all data science hiring.